FLAMEGPU/FLAMEGPU2-docs/src/guide/defining-agents/index.rst

 User Defined Variables
 ----------------------

-Bespoke agent variables are declared using the :func:`newProperty()<template<typename T> void flamegpu::AgentDescription::newVariable(const std::string &, const T &)>` methods.
+Bespoke agent variables are declared using the :func:`newVariable()<template<typename T> void flamegpu::AgentDescription::newVariable(const std::string &, T)>` methods.

 The type and name the variables must be specified, array variables additionally require the length of the array to be specified.
 Optionally, a default value for the variables may also be specified